varJonathanR/weather-app/README.md

 ![Weather App Preview](https://github.com/varJonathanR/weather-app/blob/main/public/weather-app_preview.PNG)

 This challenge was very challenging and full of learning experiences.
-I strengthened my knowledge in React, and it was very rewarding to work with three different APIs simultaneously and to have successfully completed the challenge.
+I strengthened my knowledge in React, and it was very rewarding to work with two different APIs simultaneously and multiple endpoints to have successfully completed the challenge.
 I take pride in knowing that with each challenge, I enhance my programming skills and logical thinking to effectively solve new problems.
-And also learned that Netlify & Vercel blocks any http request.
+And also learned that Netlify & Vercel blocks any http API request.

 > [!NOTE]
 > This project does not store information about your geolocation and is not used for any purpose other than calling the [OpenWeather](https://openweathermap.org/) API.